plexey/graphql-relay-server/README.md

 npm run db:setup
 ```

-This command does a few things:
+This command does three things:

-1. Spins up postgres Docker container
+1. Spins up a postgres database inside a Docker container
 2. Inserts tables into the postgres database
-3. Populates tables with some mock data.
+3. Populates database tables with some mock data

-This will spin up a new postgres Docker container with some pre-configured environment variables read from the `.env` file we just added.

-The database should now include the following tables:
+After running the above command, we should have a running database with the following tables:

 - `users`
 - `books`